Vikyath-N/Landscape_Change_Detection/README.md

 Key features of the project include:
 - Image processing to handle differences in image sizes and formats.
-- Change detection to identify areas in the landscape that have undergone changes over the years.
+- Change detection to identify areas in the landscape that have changed over the years.
 - Visual representation of changes with highlighted areas.
 - Calculation of the percentage of change for each lake, providing a quantitative measure of the change.